-5.6.2.2 SUPERB PARROT
+5.6.2.3 SUPERB PARROT

 The Superb Parrot (Polytelis swainsonii) is listed as Vulnerable under both the BC and EPBC Act.
 The species occurs eastern inland NSW on the western slopes, with its core breeding area predominately on the south-western slopes of NSW.
-Core breeding area is known to occur between Cowra and Yass in the east, and Grenfell, Cootamundra and Coolac in the West (Environment Energy and Science, 2021d).
+Core breeding area is known to occur between Cowra and Yass in the east, and Grenfell, Cootamundra and Coolac in the West (Environment, Energy and Science, 2021d).
 The Riverina region along watercourses of the Murray, Edward and Murrumbidgee Rivers also acts as important breeding areas for the species.
-During winter months the species is known to migrate north to the north western slopes region of Namoi and Gwydir Rivers(Environment Energy and Science, 2021d).
+During winter months the species is known to migrate north to the north western slopes region of Namoi and Gwydir Rivers(Environment, Energy and Science, 2021d).
 The species prefers Box-gum woodland, Box cypress-pine woodland and River Gum Forests.
-Birds nest in the hollows of large trees (dead or alive) mainly associated with tall riparian River Red Gum Forest or Woodland (Environment Energy and Science, 2021d).
-The species also utilises nest trees in open Box-Gum Woodland or isolated paddock trees.
-Individuals can forage up to 10 kilometres from nest trees mainly utilising grassy woodlands, feeding on trees, understorey shrubs and grasses (Environment Energy and Science, 2021d).
+Birds nest in the hollows of large trees (dead or alive) mainly associated with tall riparian River Red Gum Forest or Woodland (Environment, Energy and Science, 2021d).
+The species also utilises nest trees in open Box-Gum Woodlands, feeding on trees, understorey shrubs and grasses (Environment, Energy and Science, 2021d).
 Their diet consists mainly of grass seeds and herbaceous plants, but they will also feed on fruits, berries, nectar, buds, flowers, insects and grain.